Cannabis Regulations in United States of America

 Some facts you should know.

-- Commercial distribution of cannabis is allowed in all jurisdictions where cannabis have been legalized, except Vermont and the District of Columbia.
+- The commercial distribution of cannabis is allowed in all jurisdictions where cannabis have been legalized, except Vermont and the District of Columbia.

 - The minimum age limit for possession, transportation, and processing of cannabis is 21 years in all states.